Gallicchio-Lab/AToM-OpenMM/examples/RBFE/cdk2/README.md

 ### System preparation

 We assume in this tutorial that the examples directory of this repository has been copied under `$HOME/examples`.
 We assume that AToM-OpenMM is available under `$HOME/software/AToM-OpenMM`.
-Adjust the pathname (`asyncre_dir` variable) pointing to the AToM-OpenMM installation folder in `setup-settings.sh` as needed; default is `asyncre_dir=~/AToM-OpenMM`.
-This tutorial assumes that the Ambertools executables are in the search path when installing from [the first tutorial](https://github.com/Gallicchio-Lab/AToM-OpenMM#installation--usage).
-They can be conveniently installed under the same conda environment but it takes a lot of time to resolve conflicts:
+Adjust the pathname (`asyncre_dir` variable) pointing to the AToM-OpenMM installation folder in `setup-settings.sh` as needed.
+This tutorial assumes that the Ambertools executables are in the search path.
+See the [installation instructions](https://github.com/Gallicchio-Lab/AToM-OpenMM#installation--usage).
+They can be conveniently installed under the same conda environment:

 `conda install -c conda-forge ambertools`